+ADVERSE REACTIONS

-ADVERSE REACTIONS: During investigational studies for the caplet formulation with twice daily administration of 1 mg/lb, no clinically significant adverse reactions were reported.
+During investigational studies with an oral carprofen caplet formulation at twice daily administration of 1 mg/lb, no clinically significant adverse reactions were reported.
 Some clinical signs were observed during field studies (n=297) which were similar for carprofen caplet- and placebo-treated dogs.
-Incidences of the following were observed in both groups: vomiting (4%), diarrhea (4%), changes in appetite (3%), lethargy (1.4%), behavioral changes (1%), and constipation (0.3%).
-The product vehicle served as control.
+Incidences of the following were observed in both groups: vomiting (4%), diarrhea (4%), changes in appetite (3%), lethargy (1.4%), behavioral changes (1%), and constipation (0.3%) The product vehicle served as control.

-There were no serious adverse events reported during clinical field studies with once daily administration of 2 mg/ lb.
+There were no serious adverse events reported during clinical field studies with once daily administration of 2 mg/lb.
 The following categories of abnormal health observations were reported.
 The product vehicle served as control